 I'm also not a big fan of proscribed process in general.
 You can't be rigid about what you're doing and be agile at the same time.
 It's best for the team to get some training, then working with an experienced coach, develop a process that they think will work for them.
 I do that sort of work and enjoy it immensely (get in touch!).
 The process is one of education (literally, "to lead from").
 You can't successfully impose process from outside.

 If you don't have adequate experience in house or can't find a competent consultant/coach, and you want a well-documented place to start your agile journey, then implementing a documented process (like Scrum or XP) is a good start.
-Just bear in mind that something you read about (or take a class in) is just a start.
+Just bear in mind that something you read about (or take a class in) is just a start, and given that the notion of continuous improvement is an essential aspect of Agile, if you're still doing exactly that process a year after you start, you're doing something wrong.

 I'm deliberately not listing books on the big so-called "enterprise" processes (e.g. SAFe).
 To my mind, these big processes are actively destructive.
 They are ways for expensive consultants to make a lot of money working for big corporations that don't understand agility, and probably never will.
 Don't waste your time on them.
 In any event, Spotify is proof that you don't need an over-elaborate pseudo-agile process like SAFe to scale agile.